MYKLCS/fineract/README.md

 REQUIREMENTS
 ============
 * `Java >= 21` (Azul Zulu JVM is tested by our CI on GitHub Actions)
-* MariaDB `11.5.2`
+* PostgreSQL `16.1`

 You can run the required version of the database server in a container, instead of having to install it, like this:

-    docker run --name mariadb-11.5 -p 3306:3306 -e MARIADB_ROOT_PASSWORD=mysql -d mariadb:11.5.2
+    docker run --name postgres-16 -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d postgres:16.1

 and stop and destroy it like this:

-    docker rm -f mariadb-11.5
+    docker rm -f postgres-16

 <br>Beware that this database container database keeps its state inside the container and not on the host filesystem.
 It is lost when you destroy (rm) this container.
 This is typically fine for development.
-See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mariadb) re. how to make it persistent instead of ephemeral.<br>
+See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/postgres) re. how to make it persistent instead of ephemeral.<br>

 Tomcat v10 is only required if you wish to deploy the Fineract WAR to a separate external servlet container.
 Note that you do not require to install Tomcat to develop Fineract, or to run it in production if you use the self-contained JAR, which transparently embeds a servlet container using Spring Boot.
 (Until FINERACT-730, Tomcat 7/8 were also supported, but now Tomcat 10 is required.)